2025-2026 Academic Catalog

 The foundation in mechanics combined with a total of 21 technical elective credits give students the flexibility to tailor their undergraduate degree within subdisciplines of the vast field of biomedical engineering.
 Our faculty expertise ranges from biomechanics, biomaterials, biomedical imaging, cardiovascular engineering, neuroengineering, tissue engineering, translational cancer research, and more.
 Additionally, our curriculum emphasizes active learning strategies and "hands-on" learning experiences to promote engaged learning and development of communication, teamwork, critical thinking, and problem-solving skills.
 There are also numerous opportunities to participate in design experiences throughout the curriculum, culminating in the senior capstone sequence that includes consideration of design controls and regulatory processes.
 The BEAM department also offers a Minor in Biomedical Engineering for undergraduate students.

-The BEAM department also participates in the Accelerated Undergraduate / Graduate Degree Program, in which students meeting the requirements for the program apply for admission to the Graduate School during their junior year.
+The BEAM department also participates in the Accelerated Undergraduate / Graduate Degree Program, in which students who meet the requirements for the program are eligible to apply for admission to the Graduate School during their junior year.
 This program allows students to enroll and "double-count" 12 credit hours of graduate coursework taken during their senior year of their undergraduate program at VT.
 The graduate program in BME is a joint program between the Virginia Tech College of Engineering and the Wake Forest School of Medicine to form the Virginia Tech-Wake Forest University School of Biomedical Engineering and Sciences (SBES) program.
-The SBES program is a unique multidisciplinary joint program that bridges the biomedical sciences and BME towards translational, real-world applications, offering MS, PhD and DVM/PhD at the VT campus.
+The SBES graduate program is a unique multidisciplinary joint program that bridges the biomedical sciences and BME towards preparing graduate scholars to engage in translational, real-world applications, offering MS, PhD and DVM/PhD at the VT campus.

-The Biomedical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and the Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.
+The Bachelor of Science in Biomedical Engineering (BSBME) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and the Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.

 Department Head: Stefan Duma